lm3nitro/Projects/New/TCPDUMP Automation.md

 This will create 10 files at all times of 1 mb each and keep rotating them.

-In order for the configuraiton to be applied, I reloaded the systemd manager configuration:
+In order for the configuration to be applied, I reloaded the systemd manager configuration:

 ```
 sudo systemctl daemon-reload